Miroslav991/Course-projects/README.md

 # Trafic-Light
-This application was homework exercise, task for this exercise was to implement **STATE pattern** But as i play with code i found some other options, so i decided to expand it
+This was was homework exercise, task for this exercise was to implement **STATE pattern** Idea was to implements states that will change lights on Trafic-Light.
-In this version of code you will also find **OBSERVER pattern, Singleton pattern** Process of changing lights is automatized, i decided to use **Thread** for this.
+In this version of code there are also **OBSERVER pattern, Singleton pattern** Process of changing lights is automatized using **Thread** class.
-So your job is only to press button, app will do the rest.
 To start this app, just run **Main** class.
 Here are intervals for each ligh: **RED 7sec**, **RED/YELLOW 3sec**, **GREEN 5sec**, **YELLOW 3sec**.